International Conference on Feline Health

 Register online Register via mail/fax

-Rooms are reserved at a rate of $139 (for reservations made by 8/7/14) at The Hyatt Place next to campus.
+Rooms are available for $149.00 at The Hyatt Place next to campus.

 This dual track conference will delve deeply into feline health for pets as well as animals in multi-cat environments such as shelters, sanctuaries, foster/rescue facilities, catteries and free roaming cats.

 Session 1 is for cat breeders, catlovers, shelter staff, and veterinarians seeking both knowledge and continuing educations credits.
 This session will concentrate on problems in the multiple cat environments, and presentations will be given by guest speakers.
 Session 1 will also be available on a live, interactive webinar.
 Dr. Andrea Fascetti will present the keynote address “The History of Feline Diets.”
 Lecture topics include:

 - Infectious disease

 - Dr. Elizabeth Berliner, Cornell University

 - Dr. Elizabeth Colleran, American Association of Feline Practitioners

 - Dr. Barbara Gandolfi, University of Missouri, Columbia